dansmyers/IntroToCS/Challenge_Projects/2-It's_a_Secret_to_Everybody.md

 Spaces and punctuation are not enciphered, so you don't need to analyze them.

+**Deciphering the code**.
 In your deciphering program, manually create a dictionary that stores the letter decryptions you derived from the first step.

 ```
 decodings = {}